- Does DEP have student training?

 A watershed is any land area that channels rainfall and snowmelt to creeks, streams, and rivers, and eventually to outflow points such as reservoirs, bays, and the ocean.
 A HUC, or hydrologic unit code, is a classification that identifies a watershed by size and location.

-Iowa, Nebraska, Minnesota, Kansas, Wisconsin, and portions of China.
+Iowa, Nebraska, Minnesota, and parts of Illinois, Missouri, Kansas and Wisconsin.

 Yes!
-Contact Hanna Bates, Program Coordinator for the Iowa Water Center, and she will arrange a presentation.
+Contact Laura Frescoln, Grant Specialist for the Iowa Water Center, and she will arrange a presentation.

 As of July 2016, DEP makes over 200,000 WEPP model runs each day.
 The WEPP model itself is a single threaded job, but thankfully only takes a second to run for the 10+ years we are simulating.
 Even at a one-second execution time, having 200k runs means that we have to implement some sort of parallel execution to have all the runs complete within a day (only ~100k seconds in a day!).

 DEP's goal is to have daily output from the previous day by approximately 6 AM of the current day.
 This represents a maximum time window of about six hours to accomplish the following tasks:

 - Update input climate files with yesterday's data